Long-Horizon Forecasting

 , we’ll try to predict the last 96

 hours.
-Hence, we’ll separate the data into training and test
+Hence, we will first separate the data into training and test

 test <- df |>